Services and Activities Fees Committee

 G. The Chancellor may meet with the Committee at appropriate intervals in its budget formation process to respond to emergent ideas and issues and to apprise it of the general position of the Regents.
 The Chancellor may respond in writing to specific written proposals submitted by the Committee and take other actions as needed to assure that the lines of communication to the Committee remain open.
 The Chancellor may delegate these duties to another senior administrator.

 H. The Committee shall send its final recommendations for an annual operating budget and long-term capital expenditures along with supporting documentation to the Chancellor on or about May 1 of each year.
-Within 10-business days after receiving the Committee’s annual budget recommendations, the Chancellor will provide a written response to the Committee.
+Within 10-calendar days after receiving the Committee’s annual budget recommendations, the Chancellor will provide a written response to the Committee.
 In formulating his or her response, the Chancellor may seek the view of other affected University groups and senior administrators as to the final recommendations of the Committee prior to making his or her recommendation to the Board of Regents.
 In the event the Chancellor disagrees with any of the Committee’s recommendations, the dispute resolution process described in Section 7 will be invoked.

 I. At the time the Chancellor submits his or her proposed budget recommendations to the Board of Regents for the expenditure of services and activities fees, he or she shall also submit a copy of the Committee’s recommendations and supporting documents along with any response from the administration.